ForgeFlow/social/mail_activity_calendar/README.rst

 ======================

-* When the user is redirected from the activity to the calendar view, the summary of the activity will not be passed to
+* When the user is redirected from the activity to the calendar view, the summary of the activity does not appear in the pop-up window following the creation of a new calendar event.

 Bug Tracker